ReuAzel181/News-Site/DEPLOYMENT.md

    - For SQLite in production, consider using a persistent storage solution

 4. **File Upload Issues (500 Internal Server Error)**
-   - Ensure Vercel Blob storage is enabled in your project
+   - Ensure Supabase storage bucket 'images' exists in your project
-   - Verify `BLOB_READ_WRITE_TOKEN` is set in environment variables
+   - Verify `SUPABASE_SERVICE_ROLE_KEY` is set in environment variables
-   - Check that the upload API has proper permissions
+   - Check that the Supabase storage policies allow uploads
+   - Ensure `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are correct

+5. **Database Connection Issues**
+   - Verify `DATABASE_URL` points to your Supabase PostgreSQL database
+   - Ensure database password is correct in the connection string
+   - Check that all required tables exist (run `npx prisma db push`)
+   - Verify Supabase project is not paused or has connection limits